Turkeys voting for Christmas: Similar idioms

-In the United States, the phrases "turkeys voting for Thanksgiving" (that being the holiday when turkey is more commonly served) and Chickens for Colonel Sanders are often used.
+In the United States, the phrases "turkeys voting for Thanksgiving", the holiday when turkey is more commonly served there, and "Chickens for Colonel Sanders", referring to the founder of the fast food restaurant KFC, are often used.
 In Canada, the story of Mouseland has mice voting for cats.
 A similar German idiom is "Only the most stupid calves would vote for their butchers" ("Nur die dümmsten Kälber wählen ihre Metzger selber").
 Bertold Brecht alluded to it in his Kälbermarsch ("March of the calves", 1933), a parody of the Nazi anthem "Horst Wessel Song", which was included in his play Schweik in the Second World War (1943).
 A similar photomontage of John Heartfield shows Hitler as a butcher with a chicken and the caption "Don't panic!
 He's a vegetarian."

 In 2015, Twitter user Adrian Bott posted the viral tweet, I never thought leopards would eat my face,' sobs woman who voted for the Leopards Eating People's Faces Party".
 The expression has since become idiomatic of people who face adverse consequences of authoritarian, cruel or unjust policies that they supported.
 A popular 2016 New Yorker cartoon by Paul Noth portrays a sheep viewing a billboard of a wolf political candidate whose campaign slogan is "I am going to eat you", and approvingly remarking "He tells it like it is."

+Chickens for Colonel Sanders

+The phrase "Chickens for Colonel Sanders" (or "Chickens defending KFC") has been used by various politicians in different scenarios, such as in 1978 by Canadian politician Steven W. Langdon, NDP candidate for the Ottawa Centre federal electoral district, when making the comparison with the district voting for the Progressive Conservative Party, and in 2016 by U.S. lawmaker and representative Keith Ellison (D-Minn) using the phrase in comparison to Muslims voting for Donald Trump.
+Commentator Thomas Frank also cited an example of its use as a rhetorical tool of the grassroots conservative movement in the United States in the early 21st century.

+During the Gaza war, the phrase "Chickens for KFC" has been used by some sources as an analogy for the position of LGBT people supporting the state of Palestine, due to widespread stigmatization of LGBT people in the State of Palestine in addition to the criminalization of male same-sex sexual activity in the Gaza Strip.
+Israeli prime minister Benjamin Netanyahu has used the phrase to parody the slogan "Gays for Gaza", including on his 2024 address to U.S. Congress and on a July 2025 edition of Nelk's Full Send Podcast.